You may have heard that an egg mask is good for your hair, but how do you make one and why is it so good?

 How Does it Work?

-Eggs are full of proteins and biotin, which is an ingredient in many hair supplements and makes the hair healthy and strong.
-Raw eggs make the hair moisturized and shiny.
-And it also conditions the scalp and supports hair growth.
+Eggs are full of proteins and biotin, which is an ingredient in many hair supplements that makes the hair healthy and strong.
+Raw eggs add moisturize and shine.
+It also conditions the scalp and supports hair growth.
 That is because of all the protein, which is a main building block in hair.

 How Do I Make an Egg Mask?